Your business is ready to grow with They Ask, You Answer if you:

 This means that you want them to make the best, most sound buying decision, with complete and accurate information, and you’re willing to give them that information even at the risk of suggesting they don’t buy from you.

 In addition, you must trust the process and really work at it.
 You must trust your employees, and give them a degree of control over how you communicate with your buyers.

 I’m not sure I could say it enough to paint a truly accurate picture of how important it is and how impactful it can be for your business and buyer.

 I’ve done my best, though, to help you understand what gives an organization the best footing to get started down this incredible journey.

-Keep in mind, although They Ask, You Answer contains many formulaic approaches to sales, marketing, alignment, and culture; it’s a model, not a formula.
+Keep in mind, although They Ask, You Answer contains many formulaic approaches to sales, inbound marketing, alignment, and culture, it’s a model, not a formula.

-If you’d like to see for yourself where you’re at in your journey, I’d encourage you to score yourself with our Digital Sales and Marketing scorecard.
+If you’d like to see for yourself where you are in your journey, I’d encourage you to score yourself with our Digital Sales and Marketing scorecard.
 This will help you determine where you’re at and give you some advice on where you should be going.

 In the wise words of Lao Tzu, “A journey of a thousand miles begins with a single step.”